AHFE Conference

 Objectives

-With a growing need for mass data visualization, most business and consumer applications need to display compelling data Visualizations to Improve the Impact of their data.
-One of the primary ways to present an overview of the system status and content is building a persuasive dashboard that facilitates decision making and augments cognition.
-What are the basic principles behind designing effective and intuitive dashboards?
-This introductory/ intermediate course reviews the fundamentals of data visualization and dashboard design and evaluation of visualization and dashboards.
-Participants will then evaluate several dashboards and practice building an effective dashboard.
+With a growing need for mass data visualization, most business and consumer applications must display compelling data Visualizations to improve their data's impact.
+One primary way to present an overview of the system status and content is by building a persuasive visualization that facilitates decision-making and augments cognition.
+What are the basic principles behind designing effective and intuitive visualization?
+This introductory/ intermediate course reviews the fundamentals of data visualization and evaluation of visualization.
+Participants will then evaluate several visualizations and practice building a compelling visualization.

 Content and Benefits